UPDATED to April 19, 2021 - This article is current to including O. Reg 297/21 that amendments to O. Reg 82/20.

 On April 16, 2021, in response to alarming new COVID-19 case growth and a third wave of the COVID-19 pandemic, the Ontario government announced a return to shut down of non-essential construction projects, with effect at 12:01 a.m. on Saturday, April 17, 2021.

 The public announcement includes additional measures to prevent the spread of COVID-19, including more rigorous enforcement of the shut down orders, renewed "stay at home" requirements and limiting border crossings.
-The current lockdown was also extended a further 2 weeks.
+The current lockdown was also extended a further two weeks.

 This article summarizes the additional measures that impact construction projects in Ontario.

 The Ontario government has provided an updated list of types of construction projects and work that will be deemed essential and will be allowed to continue operations under the new Provincial Emergency and related orders and regulations.
 The permitted construction activities is nearly identical to the list of permitted construction activities as the shut down orders issued in January 2021, with two notable expansions of permitted construction activities:

 - If the construction was commenced before April 17, 2021 and it would provide additional capacity to, or enhance the efficiency of operations of, businesses that extract, manufacture, process and distribute goods, products, equipment and materials, it is considered essential and permitted.

 - All residential construction is now considered essential and permitted if it is "residential construction activities or projects and related services".

 All other construction work, activities, and services were ordered to cease at 12:01am on April 17, 2021.
 Note that the Province continues to permit necessary construction and maintenance activities to temporarily close construction sites that have paused or are not active and to ensure ongoing public safety.

 In summary, until the current lockdown orders are lifted, the following construction activities or projects and related services, including land surveying and demolition services, may continue are those that: